Skip to main content

 The True Cost of No-Shows

 The average service business experiences an 18% no-show rate.
-At an average job value of $200, a 5-worker operation losing 18% of scheduled jobs forfeits an astonishing $85,000 in gross annual revenue.
+At an average job value of $200, a 5-worker operation losing 18% of scheduled jobs forfeits roughly $85,000 in gross annual revenue.

 The Optimal AI Reminder Sequence